byteskeptical/sftpretty/docs/cookbook.rst

     which if no data is received a request for response is sent to server.
   * ``User`` - Replaces the username parameter in the Connection method.

-Host Key checking with support for hashed hosts is enabled by default.
+Host Key checking is enabled by default.
 Loading of ``~/.ssh/known_hosts`` is always attempted unless an alternative is passed.
 If you wish to disable host key checking, **NOT ADVISED**, you will need to modify the default CnOpts and set the knownhosts to None if no such file exists.
 You can still modify an existing CnOpts by setting cnopts.hostkeys to None if a default known_hosts exists or an alternative file was passed when CnOpts was created.

 .. code-block:: python